Libensemble/libensemble/libensemble/tests/scaling_tests/forces/forces_adv/readme.md

 A random sample of seeds is taken and used as input to the sim func (forces miniapp).

-Modify build_forces.sh for target platform and run to build forces.x:
+In forces_app directory, modify build_forces.sh for target platform and run to build forces.x:

     ./build_forces.sh